refinedev/refine/documentation/docs/tutorial/1-getting-started/antd/3-generate-crud-pages.md

 ## How to use Inferencer

-The `@pankod/refine-inferencer` package includes the `<AntdInferencer />` component, which can be imported from `@pankod/refine-inferencer/antd` and used to generate CRUD pages with Ant Design components.
+The `@pankod/refine-inferencer` package provides the `<AntdInferencer />` component, which can be imported from `@pankod/refine-inferencer/antd` and used to generate CRUD pages based on your API response with Ant Design components.

 The component can be used directly in the `resources` prop of the `<Refine />` component in `App.tsx` as shown below: